 Rust Brown Flatworm

-The Rust Brown Flatworm is the most common flatworm found in home aquariums.
-It is rust, brown or tan in color with a red dot and will reach a size of about 1/4".
+The Rust Brown Flatworm (Convolutriloba retrogemma) is the most common flatworm found in home aquariums.
+It is rust, brown, or tan in color with a bright red dot about three-quarters of the way down its body and will reach a size of about 1/4".
 They are oval and somewhat elongated with two tail-like appendages.
-It has been identified as Convolutriloba retrogemma and reproduces rapidly in nutrient-rich marine aquariums.
-In high concentrations on a coral's surface, these flatworms can actually keep adequate light from reaching the corals, thereby "starving" the coral.
+It reproduces rapidly in nutrient-rich marine aquariums.
+In high concentrations on a coral's surface, these flatworms can actually keep adequate light from reaching the corals, effectively starving the coral.
 Some believe that this flatworm also consumes the resident zooxanthellae on the coral's surface.
 This flatworm is normally found in areas of the aquarium with low water movement and can be seen on the surface of the corals.

 Both the Rust Brown Flatworm and the Acropora-Eating Flatworm can overrun the corals in your tank if left unchecked.
 There are several methods used to control flatworms in your tank.